deanpost/TerminalStore/README.md

 TerminalStore is an open-source app store for the terminal!
 Keep in mind that TerminalStore is still Work in progress.

-Note: TerminalStore is currently debian supported OSes only
+Note: TerminalStore is currently for debian supported OSes only.

 # Installation
 Install TerminalStore by entering this commando in the terminal: